harshab1/github-demo/git-commands.md

 git rebase master --> command to rebase the changes happened on master to the feature branch

 git rebase --abort --> to abort a conflicing rebase, perferble sometimes

+git rebase --continue --> reslove the rebase conflict similar to merge conflict and continue the rebasing process